Jxp1/ENGI301/README.md

 # ENGI301
-Repository for ENGI 301: Introduction to Practical Electrical Engineering
+Repository for ENGI 301: "Introduction to Practical Electrical Engineering" coursework